deforation/sec_seccomp_framwork/README.md

 1. Download the respository
 2. Rename the main function (int main ...) of the application to (int sec_main_after) or something else
 3. Optional: Add a main function (int sec_main_before ...) if needed, to perform privileged actions
-4. Include the header file "seclib.h"
+4. Include the header file "seccomp_framework/seclib.h"
 5. Create a new main function and call: return run_seccomp_framework(argc, argv, sec_main_before, sec_main_after);
 6. Write rules and modify/extend the system call configuration file if required.
 7. Generate the seccomp and tracer rule checks with the python script "SecConfigBuilder.py"